 How we keep your information safe

 We understand the importance of security of your personal information and take appropriate steps to safeguard it.
-The information provided through this website is stored in servers by SiteGround Hosting Ltd. located in Chessington, Surrey, United Kingdom.
+The information provided through this website is stored in servers by Kinsta WordPress Hosting located in East Grinstead, West Sussex, United Kingdom.
 We add all necessary information to fulfil your donation and order to a database, which is stored on our Insight for Living UK server, and we regularly review our IT provision to ensure security and that what we use is fit for purpose.
 All staff who have access to the database are trained in how to use the information in a secure and sensitive way, and our policies on accessing information from other devices ensure that your information is as secure as it can reasonably be.

 No data transmission over the internet can however be guaranteed to be 100% secure.
 So while we strive to safeguard your information, we cannot guarantee the security of any information you provide online and you do this at your own risk.